sonali091023/90DaysOfDevOps/2026/day-04/linux-practice.md

 Command: ss -tulpn | grep cron & netstat -tulpn | grep docker [This gives output when particualr service is in running state]

-Command: docker ps: To check the docker process & docker info: Both command are uesd to check is docker is responding or not
+Command: docker ps: To check the docker process & docker info: Both command are uesd to check is docker demon is responding or not
 <img width="1637" height="972" alt="image" src="https://github.com/user-attachments/assets/5896aa1e-a84b-4774-8991-7dc25fa7dc48" />

 - Keep it **simple and actionable**